Pakistan faces dilemma over trade ties with India | DW | 05.04.2021

 Pakistan halted trade and diplomatic ties with India in 2019 after New Delhi imposed direct rule on the part of Kashmir it administers and imposed strict security controls there in anticipation of unrest at the decision.

-There has been a frosty standoff since, but signs of rapprochement recently have included Indian Prime Minister Narendra Modi and his Pakistani counterpart Khan exchanging letters, as well as a resumption of talks last week on the use of resources from their shared Indus River.
+There has been a frosty standoff since, but signs of rapprochement recently have included Indian Prime Minister Narendra Modi's excahnging letters with his Pakistani counterpart, Khan, as well as a resumption of talks last week on the use of resources from their shared Indus River.

 In February, Pakistan and India also agreed to continue a ceasefire at the often-tense Kashmir border.